mpitid/babble/README.md

 Apps must implement their own **Babble Proxy** to submit and receive committed
 transactions from Babble.
 The advantage of using a JSON-RPC API is that there is
 no restriction on the programming language for the App.
 It only requires a component
-that sends SubmitTx messages to Babble and exposes a TCP enpoint where Babble can
+that sends SubmitTx messages to Babble and exposes a TCP endpoint where Babble can
 send CommitTx messages.

 When launching a Babble node, one must specify the address and port exposed by the